HEROSAMA666/Walk-sound-Anim-Notify-for-Unreal/README.md

 2.Copy my code to replace the one you created just now.
 3.Compile after finish edit.
 4.You can use it in any animation asset.

+(Anim Notify could be copied and pasted in editor 🙃🙃🙃🙃🙃🙃)